 - Funding Source: identify the agency, institute, foundation or other organization that is providing the support (i.e., NIH);

 - Major Goals: provide a brief statement of the overall objectives of the project, subproject, or subcontract (i.e., insert the aims/goals from the introduction or abstract);

 - Dates of Approved/Proposed Project: indicate the inclusive dates of the project as approved/proposed. (i.e., provide the dates of the approved/proposal competitive segment);

-- Annual Direct Costs: in the case of an active project, provide the current year's direct cost budget.
-For a pending project, provide the proposed direct costs budget for the initial budget period; and
+- Annual Total Costs & Total Project Costs: in the case of an active project, provide the current year's total cost budget as well as the total project costs budget.
+For a pending project, provide the proposed total costs budget for the initial budget period as well as the proposed total costs for the entire project period; and

 - Effort: note effort devoted to projects must now be measured using person months.
 Indicate calendar, academic, and/or summer months associated with each project.